L2N6H5B3/SoftSled2/README.md

 ### Configuration
-(If using Linksys2200.cer)
 1. Copy SoftSledCA.cer to the Host Machine and install the certificate into the Local Machine Trusted Root store.
 2. Copy and replace Mcx2Prov.exe with the patched version - this patched version removes the CRL check which otherwise fails the Extender setup.
 3. Start SoftSled > Setup.
 4. Go to your Media Center PC and Navigate to **Settings** > **Extenders**.
 5. Find SoftSled in the list.
 6. Click Configure.
-7. In the key type in the provided key, and WMC will try to pair the Extender.
+7. Enter the provided key.
 8. Windows Media Center will go through the configuration steps and will pair the Extender.
-9. When the Extender shows that it has received the user details, select Connect.
-10. If you're lucky you'll get to the WMC home screen through RDP.
+9. The Extender should automatically connect, and you should be presented with the WMC home screen through RDP.